 The climate in Cabo San Lucas is a mountain-desert-beach climate.
 Average temperatures range from the high 70s in winter to the 90s during summer.

-Cabo has more predicitable weather than Cancun, and has an overall cooler and dryer climate.
+Cabo has more predictable weather than Cancun and has an overall cooler and dryer climate.

 Best time to visit Cabo?